 Lower-rep sets (3 to 6 reps) are ideal for building strength but can be taxing on the joints and nervous system if overdone.
 Higher-rep sets (12 to 20+) increase muscle endurance and improve blood flow, which can aid recovery and promote growth through metabolic stress.

-I would structure my workouts so that the big lifts (like squats and presses) are done with heavier weights and lower reps, while accessory work (like tricep extensions and leg curls) is done with higher reps.
-This balanced approach ensures overall muscle development while minimizing injury risk.
+I would structure my workouts so the big lifts (like squats and presses) are done with heavier weights and lower reps, while accessory work (like tricep extensions and leg curls) is done with higher reps.
+This balanced approach builds overall muscle development while minimizing injury risk.

 6. Supplement Wisely